-First things first.
 What type of fishing are you planning on doing?
-There’s deep water fishing for halibut, lingcod, rockfish and more, but there are also great places to fish small creeks and rivers for rainbow trout, dolly varden and more.
-You also have opportunities to fish remote areas for trophy grayling or hit the world famous Kenai River for trophy king salmon or to fill your freezer full of that red gold, I’m talking about sockeye salmon.
+There’s deep water fishing for halibut, lingcod, rockfish, and more, but there are also great places to fish small creeks and rivers for rainbow trout, dolly varden, and more.
+You also have opportunities to fish remote areas for trophy grayling or hit the world-famous Kenai River for trophy king salmon or to fill your freezer full of that red gold; I’m talking about sockeye salmon.
 Heck, there’s even ice fishing excursions for trophy northern pike and lake trout if you’re up for enduring the short days and cold weather.
 So that’s your first step, figuring out what you want to fish for and how.
-And remember, a lot of the fishing in Alaska is season dependent; especially if you want to get in on the salmon runs.
+And remember, a lot of the fishing in Alaska is season dependent, especially if you’re going to get in on the salmon runs.

 Once you figure out your target species, consider your location within the state that you would like to visit.
-Most fishing takes place at the coastal or near coastal level since the salmon population are sea faring species.
-They need to be able to access the ocean and of course, that’s where all the deep water dwellers reside, so be sure to take location very carefully into your consideration.
-Interior Alaska however provides remote streams and rivers for beautiful rainbow trout and lakes for large lake trout and northern pike.
-You may want to choose an area that provides the best of both worlds, which leads me into my next topic: lodging.
+Most fishing takes place at the coastal or near coastal level since the salmon population are marine species.
+They need to be able to access the ocean, and of course, that’s where all the deepwater dwellers reside, so be sure to take location very carefully into your consideration.
+Interior Alaska, however, provides remote streams and rivers for beautiful rainbow trout and lakes for large lake trout and northern pike.
+You may want to choose an area that provides the best of both worlds, which leads me to my next topic: lodging.

 Ketchikan, Alaska is known as the Salmon Capital of the World.
-It is a fishing town that has picturesque backdrops and a nearly year round fishery.
-This area is one of the easiest to get to from the lower 48 states, and has a resort or place to stay that meets the needs of every traveler type.
+It is a fishing town that has picturesque backdrops and a nearly year-round fishery.
+This area is one of the easiest to get to from the lower 48 and has a resort or place to stay that meets the needs of every traveler type.
 Fishing in Ketchikan is as much about being a part of this community during your stay, as it is about the fishing itself.
-Once you get here it is easy to see why with a huge range of recreational fishing opportunities several of which are located in secluded wilderness areas, accessible only by boat or small plane.
+Once you get here, it is easy to see why with a vast range of recreational fishing opportunities, several of which are located in secluded wilderness areas, accessible only by boat or small plane.

 Alaska Fish Species

 Alaska is home to a plethora of fish species.
-These range from the most popular gamefish and edible species that are considered the most common among visitors, but the state also has a diverse population of species that range from sharks to feeder fish for the local wildlife.
-We chose some of the species below to showcase this diversity- some you may have heard of, others you may not of.
+These range from the most popular gamefish and edible species that are considered the most common among visitors.
+Still, Alaska also has a diverse population of species that range from sharks to feeder fish for the local wildlife.
+We chose some of the species below to showcase this diversity- some you may have heard of, others you may not know of.

 The Chinook salmon is the largest of all Pacific salmon, typically measuring 36 inches in length, often exceeding 30 pounds.
 Adults are distinguished by the black irregular spotting on the back and dorsal fins and on both lobes of the caudal or tail fin.
 Chinook salmon also have a black pigment along the gum line.

 Adults usually weigh 8 to 12 pounds and are 24 to 30 inches long, but individuals weighing 31 pounds have been landed.
-Adults in salt water or newly returning to fresh water are bright silver with small black spots on the back and on the upper lobe of the tail fin.
-Unlike Chinook salmon they lack black pigment.
+Adults in salt water or newly returning to freshwater are bright silver with small black spots on the back and the upper lobe of the tail fin.
+Unlike Chinook salmon, they lack black pigment.

-Sockeye salmon are one of the smaller species of Pacific salmon, measuring 18 to 31inches in length and weighing 4-15 pounds.
-Sea-going sockeye salmon have iridescent silver flanks, a white belly, and a metallic green-blue top, giving them their "blueback" name.
-Some fine black speckling may occur on the back.
+Sockeye salmon is one of the smaller species of Pacific salmon, measuring 18 to 31inches in length and weighing 4-15 pounds.
+Sea-going sockeye salmon have iridescent silver flanks, a white belly, and a metallic green-blue top, giving them their “blueback” name.
+Some subtle black speckling may occur on the back.

-Pacific halibut are the largest flatfish in Family Pleuronectidae.
+Pacific halibut is the largest flatfish in Family Pleuronectidae.
 Halibut and other flatfish are flattened laterally, and swim sideways, with one side facing down and the other facing up.
-The upper side is typically gray to brown, or nearly black, with mottling and numerous spots to blend in with a sandy or muddy bottom.
+The upper side is typically gray to brown or nearly black, with mottling and numerous spots to blend in with a sandy or muddy bottom.

 Northern pike can be variable in color: a fish from a clear stream or lake will usually be light green, while a pike from a dark slough or river will be considerably darker.
-Males and females are similar in appearance but females live longer and attain greater size.
-The state sport fishing record is a 17-kilogram (~38 pound).
+Males and females are similar in appearance, but females live longer and attain greater size.
+The state sport fishing record is a 17-kilogram (~38 pounds).

 Coastal cutthroat trout occur as sea-run or freshwater forms in streams and lakes along the coastal range from lower Southeast Alaska to Prince William Sound and are the most common trout in the region.
 The freshwater form lives in a wide variety of habitats, from small tributaries & bog ponds to large lakes & rivers.

-Since rainbow and steelhead trout are the same species there are no major physical differences between them, however, the nature of their differing lifestyles has resulted in subtle differences in color, shape, size, and general appearance.
+Since rainbow and steelhead trout are the same species, there are no significant physical differences between them.
+However, the nature of their differing lifestyles has resulted in subtle variations in color, shape, size, and general appearance.
 They are indistinguishable as juveniles during the first few years of their life.

 The Arctic grayling comes in a wide array of colors.
 Coloration can vary from stream to stream.
 Their dorsal fins are typically fringed in red and dotted with large iridescent red, aqua, or purple spots and markings.
 These colorful markings ( black, silver, gold, or blue) are most dramatic on large grayling.

-Lingcod (Ophiodon elongatus) belong to the family Hexagrammids.
-Contrary to their name, they are not true cods, but are greenlings.
+Lingcod (Ophiodon elongatus) belongs to the family Hexagrammids.
+Contrary to their name, they are not true cods but are greenlings.
 Lingcod are voracious predators and can grow to weigh over 80 pounds (35 kg) and measure 60 inches (150 cm) in length.
 Their color is variable, usually with dark brown or copper.

 The Sheefish (inconnu) is the largest member of the whitefish subfamily (family Salmonidae; subfamily Coregoninae).
-Sheefish are white or silvery in color without spots or other markings and have very large scales.
-The lower jaw extends beyond the upper jaw and the mouth is full of small densely-packed teeth.
+Sheefish are white or silvery in color without spots or other markings and have massive scales.
+The lower jaw extends beyond the upper jaw, and the mouth is full of small densely-packed teeth.

-Dolly Varden look like, and are often confused with, Arctic char.
-Dolly Varden generally have a greenish body with many small (smaller than the pupil of the eye) spots, a relatively-thick caudal peduncle (constriction in body at base of tail fin), and a slightly-forked tail.
+Dolly Varden looks like and is often confused with Arctic char.
+Dolly Varden generally has a greenish body with many small (smaller than the pupil of the eye) spots, a relatively-thick caudal peduncle (constriction in the body at base of tail fin), and a slightly forked tail.
 Dolly Varden usually live in streams and rivers.

-Burbot are often times referred to as ling or lingcod.
-Taxonomically, this is incorrect though.
-Lingcod are in the family Hexagrammidae (commonly known as the greenling family), whereas burbot are in the Gadidae family (commonly known as the cod family).
+Burbot are frequently referred to as ling or lingcod.
+Taxonomically, this is incorrect, though.
+Lingcod are in the family Hexagrammidae (commonly known as the greenling family), whereas burbot is in the Gadidae family (widely known as the cod family).
 Burbot are the only freshwater cod in North America.

-Sablefish are elongate in shape and are dark gray to black on their upper body with a lighter gray under side.
-They have two dorsal fins that are well separated which easily distinguish them from skilfish which have two dorsal fins close together.
-They are also known as black cod and are a groundfish species
+Sablefish are elongated in shape and are dark gray to black on their upper body with a lighter gray underside.
+They have two dorsal fins that are well separated, which easily distinguish them from skilfish, which have two dorsal fins close together.
+They are also known as black cod and are a groundfish species.

 The skin is dusky gray above and paler below with white markings.
 A strong swimmer, it has a wide tail that has a double keel (a second, short ridge running along the upper part of the lower lobe of the tail).
 A double keel is unusual among sharks.
 Salmon sharks can grow to over 10 feet long.